-Our four week Knowledge Exchange volunteering programme run jointly with social enterprise Balloon Ventures saw Citi analysts give valuable coaching to entrepreneurs from Nakuru, Kenya that led to:
+Our four-week Knowledge Exchange volunteering programme, run jointly with social enterprise Balloon Ventures, saw Citi analysts provide valuable coaching to entrepreneurs from Nakuru, Kenya.

 Helping the entrepreneurs to improve their businesses, overcome challenges and develop a sustainable business plan has definitely encouraged us to think strategically and creatively.Yimin OngCiti volunteer

-Citi volunteers act as mentors to aspiring entrepreneurs advising them on business strategy and ways they can increase profit.
-Apolo, who quit his job in Nakuru General Hospital to set up a mineral animal feed supplement business, is one of those to benefit.
+Apolo, who quit his job at Nakuru General Hospital in western Kenya to set up an animal feed supplement business, is one of those to benefit.

-Citi volunteers worked with Apolo to improve his financial situation and cash flow.
-The group came up with a twelve-month business plan to drive Apolo’s business growth and support him to use a mobile app to track his finances.
+Volunteers worked with Apolo to improve his financial situation and cash flow.
+The group came up with a twelve-month business plan to drive the growth of his business, and helped him use a mobile app to track his finances.

-At the end of the programme the entrepreneurs prepare a 60 minute pitch for investment, after which loans are allocated to the best ideas.
-Apolo was awarded an 115,000 Kenyan shilling (£850) loan.
-His hope for the future has increased; he remarks: “give me two years and I'll be a giant of Nakuru
+At the end of the programme, Apolo and other local entrepreneurs prepared a 60 minute pitch for investment, after which loans were awarded to the best ideas.
+Apolo won a loan of 115,000 Kenyan shillings (£850), which gave him not only the capital but also the confidence to pursue his future ambitions, remarking, "Give me two years and I'll be a giant of Nakuru".

 The growth of small businesses can help build a community; increasing wealth and opportunity for all.
 All the entrepreneurs have benefited from coaching, and Citi has learned a lot about the challenges small businesses face in accessing finance, technology and markets.
 Citi is proud to be working with VSO Knowledge Exchange on such an innovative project.Head of community development Europe Middle East and Africa at Citigroup